 - Kelp granules or dulse flakes

-- Begin adding miso, about a teaspoon or 2 at a time, tasting until the flavor is to what you like.
 Add the remaining seasonings.
-Start with about a tablespoon of nutritional yeast, taste, and add as needed.
-Give a few shakes or teaspoons of the spice blend and a grind of black pepper, taste, and adjust.
+Start with about a tablespoon of nutritional yeast, a few shakes or teaspoons of the spice blend, and black pepper as desired.
+Taste, and add additional as desired.

 Cover and let simmer on medium-low for 15-20 minutes until squash has softened and broth has slightly thickened.
 Remove the ramen from the heat and add about a half-cup of the broth to a glass jar (careful not to touch if hot).
 Stir in about a teaspoon or 2 of miso until evenly dispersed.
 Add this mixture to the rest of the ramen.
 Taste and repeat as needed to reach desired miso flavor.

 Serve with a sprinkling of kelp or dulse, and additional pepper if desired.
 Enjoy!

 - Use any type of mushroom in this recipe; shitake, crimini, portobello, etc.

 - I use the no-salt spice blend from Costco, but if you don't have, create your own with ones such as ground cumin, dried oregano, other herbs, and think about adding thinly sliced carrots and celery.

 - Miso is rich in probiotics as it is fermented food, so adding it after the ramen has simmered will ensure those bacteria remain and are not destroyed by the heat.